 Within virtual labs, students have activities to set up practical equipment.
 The workbench allows students to complete titrations, make standard solutions and carry out many more protocols.
 The major advantage of the virtual lab is that students are given a choice of which equipment to use and will only get a correct answer once the experiment is set up correctly.
 This is helpful when teaching core practical skills for assessment.
+Provide citations